 This course is designed to teach students the basics of care and treatment of injured individuals in a wilderness context.
 Upon completion, the student earns a Wilderness First Aid and CPR card.
 To see Cal-ESAR's requirements for qualifying medical courses, please look here.

-This course is a hybrid course—there is a online component and a face to face, hands on component.
+This course is a hybrid course—there is a online component and a classroom, hands-on component.
 Candidates are expected to complete the online material before showing up at the weekend session.
 The class breaks out like this:

 About the online component